 8. Apply WD-40

 For this method, you need WD-40.
 WD-40 is a compound or also called as Silicon Spray.
 WD-40 is used for a lot of stuff, it has a lot of applications.

 Spray the WD-40 on a cotton ball or a cloth and apply it to the outside seams of the shoes.
 This could fix the squeaking issue.
 Don’t apply to Suede and other regions, this could damage the shoes permanently.

 9. Rub the shoes with a dryer sheet

 Rubbing the shoes with a dryer sheet can fix the squeaking issue or you can try placing a dryer sheet under the insole so it would act as a buffer to stop the noise.

 Read This: Best ways to soundproof a window

 10. Rub the shoes on a Saddle Soap

-The annoying shoe squeek problem has been solved!
-Hopefully you followed one of the ten choices provided earlier to fix your squeaky shoe bottoms.
+The annoying shoe squeak problem has been solved!
+Hopefully, you followed one of the ten choices provided earlier to fix your squeaky shoe bottoms.
 If you discover another solution to fix squeaky shoes, please drop it down in our comment section below.